ICanBoogie/HTTP/docs/Headers.md

 ## ETag

-A pair getter/setter is offered to support `ETag`, for type safety.
+A pair getter/setter is offered to support the `ETag` header, for type safety.

 ```php
 <?php